mbimbij/polyglot-microservice-1/README.md

 - Setup a cache for node and go dependencies in `CodeBuild` projects to speed up builds
 - Setup a cache and use a custom `CodeBuild` image to avoiding downloading and installing `Helm` at every deployment
 - Pull public docker images from a private registry instead of DockerHub, either through a "pull through cache" feature of some private docker registries, or somehow manually (a lambda maybe), to avoid being throttled by DockerHub("pull through cache" feature unavailable on ECR on the 2021/04/13).
+- Variabilize some elements of the network stack: nb of subnets, of AZs, CIDRs for each subnets, nb of NAT gateways, etc. and auto-generate some, instead of currently hard-coded values
 - Figure out next step afterwards